Rivensa/SEP-CN/p/shi-yong-zhu-yi-pragmatism-catherine-legg-and-christopher-hookway.md

 * –––, 1976. *New Elements of Mathematics* ed.
 Eisele, C. (Peirce’s writings on mathematics and related topics: four volumes in five books), The Hague: Mouton, Humanities Press (reprinted in 2011 by De Gruyter).
 * –––, 1931–1958. *Collected Papers, vol. 1–7* ed.
 Hartshorne, C., and Weiss, P., vol 8 ed.
 Burks, A..
 Cambridge, Mass.: Harvard University Press.
 (References to Peirce’s writings in this collection take the form **CP***n*.*m*—to paragraph *m* of volume *n*)

-### Collections of Papers by Classic and Contemporary Pragmatists.
+### Collections of Papers by Classic and Contemporary Pragmatists

 * Goodman, R. (ed.), 1995. *Pragmatism*, London: Routledge.
 * ––– (ed.), 2005. *Pragmatism: Critical Concepts in Philosophy* (four volumes covering: volume one: Pragmatism’s first decade; volume two: metaphysics and epistemology; volume three: moral and political issues; volume four: neopragmatism and aesthetics).
 London: Routledge.